adelomana/erebus/README.md

 # erebus
-Tools for quantitative metagenomic analyses.
+Tools for quantitative metagenomic analysis of underground samples.

 fileHandler.py; script to uncompress, merge and convert FASTQ into FATA files.
 diamondCaller.py; script to call DIAMOND and convert reads into BLAST hits.